camianderson/VJC-Fitness/README.md

 # Welcome to VJC Fitness!!!

-## An activity tracker that tracks and displays a users Hydration & Sleep habits!
+## An activity tracker that tracks and displays users Activity, Hydration & Sleep habits!

 ### Table of contents
 * [Setting Up](#setup)